 We have a tradition of going to the movies on Christmas Day with friends.
 On New Year’s Eve, my Mister and I went to the movies again to see The Fighter, Mark Wahlberg’s tour de force on boxing and family.
 The film tells the story of welterweight champ Micky Ward’s hardscrabble life growing up in Lowell, Mass, the youngest son in a family of nine.

-And then there is Ward’s mom and manager, Alice.
+And then there is Ward’s toxic mom and manager, Alice.

 Not since Mommy Dearest has a movie mother given me such a fright.
-She keeps all her adult children close, especially most of her adult daughters who never left the house in which they grew up.
-She is so amazingly selfish and manipulative, that even when a mismatch threatens her son’s career, she wheedles him into the ring because if he didn’t fight “nobody gets paid” meaning she doesn’t get paid.
+She keeps all her adult children close, especially most of her adult daughters, who never left the house where they grew up.
+She is so amazingly selfish and manipulative that even when a mismatch threatens her son’s career, she wheedles him into the ring because if he doesn’t fight, “nobody gets paid,” meaning she doesn’t get paid.

-For Alice, it’s about control and money and being the mother of a famous boxer.
+For Alice, it’s about control, money, and being the mother of a famous boxer.
 Of course, the older son, who has drug problems, gets the lion’s share of her attention.
-The younger, more thoughtful son, though in his thirties, is treated like a child and told what to do.
+Though in his thirties, the younger, more thoughtful son is treated like a child and told what to do.

-What for me was most excruciating to watch was Micky Ward’s slow realization that just maybe his mother and his family weren’t truly in his corner.
+What was most excruciating to watch was Micky Ward’s slow realization that just maybe his mother and his family are toxic.
 When he gets an offer to train year-round and get paid for that time, the family is flabbergasted that he’d even entertain the notion.
-This film does a great job in stretching out the painful process Ward goes through when he suspects he could do better making his own decisions.
+This film does a great job of stretching out the painful process Ward goes through when he suspects he could do better making his own decisions.

-When he falls in love with a rational, reasonable girl he finally sees his family through her eyes.
+When he falls in love with a rational, reasonable girl, he finally sees his toxic family through her eyes.

-Sometimes it’s just a verbal fight when we declare our independence and lay out our boundaries.
+Sometimes, it’s just a verbal fight when we declare our independence and lay out our boundaries with them.

-Other times it’s a fight to get out pursuing our dreams.
-When we stake our claim on our dreams there’s that rough period when we fear our toxic mothers can ruin everything for us.
-But what we daughters of toxic mothers know that bracing for the fight is usually enough to make a manipulative mother chicken out.
+Other times, it’s a fight to get out and pursue our dreams.
+When we stake our claim on our dreams, there’s that rough period when we fear our toxic mothers can ruin everything for us.
+But what we daughters of toxic mothers know is that bracing for the fight is usually enough to make a manipulative mother chicken out.